dnajafi/node_authentication_with_tokens/README.md

 Boilerplate node authenitcation code without using tokens.

+Allows for local-strategy authentication, facebook oauth authentication, google+ oauth authentication.

-Be sure to include server/config/database.js for database configuration in the case of cloning the repo.
+Be sure to include server/config/database.js for Mongo database configuration in the case of cloning the repo.
 Example:
 module.exports = {
 	'url': 'route to your mlab database'